When extending visas such as the H-1B work visa, the US Citizenship and Immigration Services has told its officials to defer to previous approvals.

 The above announcement of a favourable policy change by The United States Citizenship and Immigration Services (USCIS), effective immediately, is a result of US President Joe Biden’s Executive Order on “restoring faith in our legal immigration systems”.
 Got a question?
 We’ve covered it for you.

 The revival of the 2004 Deference Policy might not completely prevent a visa extension denial; however, it will definitely streamline the processing of H1B visa extension applications and restore the degree of predictability and consistency necessary for family security, business operations & growth and continuing economic development.

-Manya Education offers end-to-end study abroad services that include admissions consulting services, test preparation, English language training, career evaluation and international internship opportunities to study abroad.
+Manya – The Princeton Review offers end-to-end study abroad services that include admissions consulting services, test preparation, English language training, career evaluation and international internship opportunities to study abroad.
 Established in 2002, Manya has an impeccable record of enabling more than three lakh students to research dreams abroad through a network of more than 40+ centers across India.

 Manya has long formed global partnerships with several market leaders in the education sector to maximize the benefits of its large service portfolio.
 Their list of respected partners and affiliations includes the Princeton Review (TPR), Admissionado, Cogito Hub, British Council, Tuding to name a few.
 Manya has also forged more than 600 partnerships with international universities across top study destinations abroad.

 For more information, call our Study Abroad Helpline 1800 102 4646.Book your Free Counselling Session now!